microsoft/Microsoft-Performance-Tools-Linux-Android/README.md

     - Note: Requires >= 1.2 release AND WPA >= 10.6.20.1 (via WPA Help -> About)
 - Perfetto
   - WPA -> Open -> (Select Perfetto trace file)
-    - Note: The Perfetto plugin explicitly supports the _.perfetto-trace_ and _.pftrace_ file types, but it does support more (e.g. Protobuf, Chrome JSON).
-You just need to rename to one of the stated supported types
-- Unified (LTTng, Perfetto, or other multiple different logs files together)
+- Single session (LTTng, Perfetto, or other multiple different logs files together)
-  - Once you gather the data, there is a tiny bit of prep needed to open them in a single unified timeline (like the screenshot above)
+  - Once you gather the data, there is a tiny bit of prep needed to open them in a single session (unified timeline) (like the screenshot above)
   - If you want to open multiple logs together in single timeline - Copy all trace files and logs you want to open to single folder
   - Example: You want to open in the same timeline: LTTng, Perf CPU Sampling, Dmesg
     - Ensure that the Linux CTF folder/trace is zipped and renamed to .ctf in the same folder (hack so open Unified works)
-  - WPA -> File -> Open -> Multi-select all files and choose "Open Unified"
+  - WPA -> File -> Open -> Multi-select all files and choose "Single Session"

 # How do I use WPA in general?
 If you want to learn how to use the GUI UI in general see [WPA MSDN Docs](https://docs.microsoft.com/en-us/windows-hardware/test/wpt/windows-performance-analyzer)